Skip to main content

 - Mayo Clinic related cartoons - In 1983 Dr. Howard F. Polley (1913-2001) donated his private collection of Mayo referenced cartoons to the library.
 Whenever Dr. Polley saw, or was told about a cartoon referencing Mayo Clinic he contacted the cartoonist and asked them if they would be willing to donate an original or printed signed copy of same for his unique collection.
 His collection comprises approximately 82 cartoons.
 The W. Bruce Fye History of Medicine Library continues to collect cartoons referencing Mayo Clinic.

 - Methodist-Kahler School of Nursing - The first library for the nursing school was a nine by twelve foot room located in a freshman dormitory.
 Sometime during the late 1920s or early 1930s it was equipped with a large table, a few chairs and designated a special study space.
 In 1940 a library room large enough to house a wall of book shelves, four tables and twenty-four chairs was created.
 By 1953 the library had a collection of 2,500 catalogued current volumes and a number of professional and popular periodicals.
 A full-time librarian was hired in 1956 and later two part-time assistants were added to the staff.
 The library grew exponentially until the nursing school closed in 1970.
-This collection is shelved in Plummer 15-38.
+This collection is shelved in the Plummer 14 corridor.

 Japanese Ex Libris Stamps - November 1957 marked the commemoration of the 30th year of the establishment of the Japanese Medical Library Association.
 A collection of Zôshoin (an owner’s sign as it is referred to in Japan) was compiled by Tomio Ogata, President of the Japanese Medical Library Association, of the 46 members of the University Medical Libraries in Japan.
 This collection was presented to Mr. Thomas E. Keys, then Director of Mayo Medical Libraries.
 The collection consists of 46 individual sheets of hand-made Japanese paper known as washi.
 This paper had a front and back side to it, the front side being identified by a tiny Japanese character stamp meaning “front”.
 Each sheet shows the name and address of each university member of the medical libraries in Japan.